 Find out more about Brainworx bx_masterdesk here: Plugin Alliance.

 5. Noiz-Lab LE Mastering Bundle (Free)

-Noiz-Lab LE Mastering Bundle is a free set of plug-ins which were created by J.D.
-Young to supplement his Home Studio Mastering book, a manual which aims to demystify mastering for all.
+Noiz-Lab LE Mastering Bundle is a free set of plug-ins that were created by J.D.
+Young to supplement his Home Studio Mastering book, a manual that aims to demystify mastering for all.
 These are fantastic plug-ins, so even if you don’t choose to take a page out of J.D.’s book you should still pop them in your plug-in folder.

 All of Noiz-Lab LE Mastering Bundle’s GUIs have a present-day vibe to them.
 It offers an EQ, compressor, limiter, monomizer, and a convolver (basically a reverb).
 Everything about this bundle has been designed with beginners in mind, from its ease of use and extensive literary demonstrations to its non-existent price tag.

 The plug-ins in the Noiz-Lab LE Mastering Bundle come as 32/64-bit VST/VST3s for Windows and Mac.

 Find out more about the Noiz-Lab LE Mastering Bundle here.

 Best EQ plugins for Mastering

 EQ’s are integral to the mastering process.
 Here I will list a premium EQ as well as an affordable one, and lastly a free EQ.
 However, no one said that mastering using free plugins can’t work, so here’s a link to an article I wrote about the best free EQ plugins available.

 6. Chandler Limited Curve Bender ($299)